yehia67/documentation/contribution/0.1/style-guide.md

 }
 ```

-If you want to validate just a single project you can run the script with a command line option of the specific folder name.
-For example:
+If you want to validate just a single project you can run the script with a command-line option of the specific folder name.
+For example, to validate only the content in the `getting-started` directory:

 ```shell
 node buildProjects getting-started